- Qualification: Bachelor of Science (Honours)

 Employers specifically target Russell Group universities because of the calibre of these institutions' graduates and, as a result, over 90% of our 2013 graduates are employed or in further study.

-Our graduates go on to work in a wide variety of careers.
-Some will continue with a career in research either:
+Some of our graduates will continue with a career in research either:

 - Within a university, opting for postgraduate study at either Masters or PhD level;